Short Bio

 Ioannis Dasoulas

 Application that has both server and client modes.
-Users can send medical data through the client interface
+Users can send medical data through

-to the server or use the server interface to view data sent by the clients, sort them, find spesific details, delete them or save
+to the server or use the server interface to view data sent by the clients, sort them,

 them to a local file.